 UNDERSTAND WHY EXPENSES HAPPEN

-You next step is to analyze why each expense has occurred by looking at three different factors.
+You next step is to analyse why each expense has occurred by looking at three different factors.

 - Type of product or service purchased

 The first step in the expense review process gives you a high-level view on where the company money is going.
 The second step leads you closer to the action you need to take to help reduce costs.

 - Adjusting the overall number of employee trips

 - Establishing an expense limit at the onset of each trip

 - Using prepaid cards that can be used up to the agreed-upon limit